buildspace/buildspace-projects/Solana_And_Web3/en/Section_2/Lesson_1_Get_Local_Solana_Env_Running.md

 If that output a version number, you're good to go!

-Next thing you'll want to do is run these two commands separately:it;d
+Next thing you'll want to do is run these two commands separately:

 ```bash
 solana config set --url localhost